SilverC0de/Termii-Nodejs-SDK/README.md

-# Termii-Nodejs-SDK
+# Termii-Node.js-SDK
-Termii SDK to communicate with api
+A JavaScript client library to communicate with Termii apis